Menu

 α-Bungarotoxin (BTX) & Bungarotoxin Conjugates

-α-Bungarotoxin is a potent inhibitor for the nicotinic acetylcholine receptor with sub-nanomolar affinity.
-Fluorescent conjugates of α-bungarotoxin can be used for labeling motor endplates in tissue sections.
-We offer pure α-bungarotoxin as well as conjugates with a selection of our CF® dyes and other labels.
-CF® dyes offer advantages in brightness and photostability compared to Alexa Fluor® dyes and other next generation fluorescent dyes.
-Learn more about CF® Dyes, or download the CF® Dye Selection Guide.
+α-Bungarotoxin is a potent inhibitor of nicotinic acetylcholine receptors with sub-nanomolar affinity.
+Fluorescent conjugates of this protein can label motor endplates in tissue sections.
+We offer pure α-bungarotoxin and conjugates with CF® Dyes, which provide superior brightness and photostability compared to other commercially available dyes.
+Learn more about CF® Dyes.

-Figure 1.
-Neuromuscular junction endplate in a rat skeletal muscle cryosection stained with CF®594 α-bungarotoxin (red).
-Nuclei are stained with DAPI (blue).
+Neuromuscular junction endplate in rat skeletal muscle cryosection stained with CF®594 α-bungarotoxin (red).
+Nuclei are stained with DAPI.

 Tetrodotoxin (TTX)